niekcandaele/Catalysm-CSGO-config/README.md

 ## Radio menu commands

 The radio menus have been customized with commands and scripts.
+The 10 man commands are from [Splewis Pug Setup](https://github.com/splewis/csgo-pug-setup)

 ![Radio client](img/radio_client.png)
 ![Radio bot](img/radio_bot.png)